OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

   ![](Images/StartProject02.png)

-## Exercise 5: Utilize Microsoft Graph API & SharePoint Online REST Services
+## Exercise 5: Utilize Microsoft Graph & SharePoint Online REST Services
 In this exercise you will create a SharePoint site using the provided site template that includes sample data.
 After creating the site, you will update the starter app to use the live services in Office 365 & SharePoint Online instead of the static sample files.

-Now update the **files.service.ts** Angular service to call the Microsoft Graph API to get Files.
+Now update the **files.service.ts** Angular service to call the Microsoft Graph to get Files.

 1. Open the **/src/app/expenseApp/services/files.services.ts** file.
 1. Update the items injected into the service to inject the **settings** object.
 Do this by updating the list of things injected as well as the class constructor: